What are Hooded Eyes?

-Blepharoplasty involves making a small incision and removing skin or fat from the eyelids.2 A blepharoplasty may be done under local anesthetic or under general anesthetic.5 It is up to you and your doctor to decide what is the best option for you.
+Eyelid surgery, also known as blepharoplasty, removes excess skin or fat from the eyelids.5 The procedure may be done under local or general anesthetic.5 It is up to you and your doctor to decide the best option.

 Eyelid surgery, like all surgeries, comes at a cost and is not without risks.
 It may cost a few thousand dollars.
 The cost varies depending on where you get it done, as well as insurance coverage.
 The risks involve a hematoma, scarring, and blurry vision.5